evangoad/evangoad.github.io/resume/index.md

 June 2012 – June 2015

-- Memory efficiency in Rails and PostgreSQL optimization for high demand web services that scale.
+- Memory efficiency in Rails and PostgreSQL optimization for high demand web services that scale
 - On call during downtime, assisted in mitigating production emergencies
-- Lead developer for RESTful HTTP API responsible for saving and retrieving "drawing markup", coordinating simultaneous releases on Web, iOS, and Android.
+- Lead developer for backend infrastructure of "Drawing Markup" tool, a RESTful HTTP API coordinating simultaneous releases on Web and mobile (iOS, Android)
 - Lead developer for Custom report projects, optimizing existing database tables to handle variety of queries
 - Assisted in 2 framework upgrades: Rails 2 to Rails 3, and Rails 3 to Rails 4

 ## Software Engineer Intern at Procore Technologies